 As a combined student, you could potentially earn your Master's degree in the semester after earning your Bachelor's.
-If students complete the maximum of 21 credits while they are undergraduate students, they would only need to complete 9 additional credits to earn their M.A. degree!
+If students complete the maximum of 21 credits while they are undergraduate students, they would only need to complete 9 additional credits to earn their Master’s degree!

 Admission to the combined option is more selective and is considered a "honors" path for high-performing University of Florida students.
 Meeting the minimum requirements does not guarantee admission.

 Combined Specific Requirements

 - 3.2 cumulative UF GPA at time of application (listed on top of UF transcript).

 - Completed 90 credit hours, including AP, IB and dual enrollment, before beginning the program.

 - Students who major in a business subject (general business, finance, marketing, etc.) MUST complete all seven tracking courses before beginning the program.